intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 - **"Get" nodes of variables are also pure functions.**
 - **Use pure nodes with caution when you are in a loop body.
 Prefer to cache variables before running a loop and accessing the cached variables instead.**

+## Graphs

+There is a concept of "graphs" in the Blueprint system.

+A graph is simply `UEdGraph` class in the Unreal Engine.
+[FlowGraph](https://github.com/MothCocoon/FlowGraph/) is a good open source plugin to learn about how to create custom graph editors in Unreal Engine.

+In a regular Blueprint class, every graph except the default event graph comes with the editor when you open it, is *editor-only*.
+During compilation, the Blueprint system combines every graph into single *Ubergraph*.

+Each graph can have different rules; they can be read-only, they can allow or disable variables, timelines, latent tasks inside of them:

+- You can not add a new *event node* to a function graph, and you can not use latent nodes like `delay` inside of it.
+- `Math Expression` graphs are a good example of read-only graphs.
+- Behavior Tree Graphs, Material Editor Graphs has their own very different rules than the usual Blueprint class graphs.

+So we understand that a *graph* is something Unreal Engine framework provides developers to build things on top of it, to create a visual, node-based scripting system.

+But Blueprint graphs has some interesting features we need to talk about to dive into side-effects of the Blueprints system.

-## Macros, Functions and Collapsed Graphs in Blueprint.
+### Collapsed Graphs and Macros

+Collapsed Graphs and Macros behave very similar, except macros can be instanced multiple times like functions (i.e. you can copy paste it safely around the graph).

-Macros are special nodes that have their context copied & pasted into the graph *during the Blueprint compilation process.* They introduce two problems:
+A collapsed graph is just a user-facing utility that helps developers to organize their graphs better.
+Meanwhile macros are special nodes that have their context copied & pasted into the graph *during the Blueprint compilation process.* But they introduce two problems:

 - They are slowing down the compilation process, which may be neglible unless you have hundreds or thousands of them.
 - They can hide nodes behind a single node, so the Blueprint graph might look cute and innocent but it might be a gigantic sphagetti of nodes behind the scenes.
-- A great example for this is `For Each Loop` macro. **The reason looping containers expensive in Blueprints is because the "for loop" is actually a set of Blueprint nodes and if you loop something too many times, the BP VM ends up evaluating too many nodes for a simple action.** For this reason, if you have a bottleneck in a specific Blueprint graph, it's always a good idea to convert Blueprint loops into C++ loops.
+A great example for this is `For Each Loop` macro. **The reason looping containers expensive in Blueprints is because the "for loop" is actually a set of Blueprint nodes and if you loop something too many times, the BP VM ends up evaluating too many nodes for a simple action.** For this reason, if you have a bottleneck in a specific Blueprint graph, it's always a good idea to convert Blueprint loops into C++ loops.

 See behind the scenes of `For Each Loop` and `Gate` macros: